james-cathcart/OAuth2AuthServer/README.md

 ```

 ## Run the Project
 Import the project into IntelliJ (or your IDE of choice).

+### Add the ENCRYPT_KEY Environment Variable
+In IntelliJ, edit your run configuration and add an environment variable called ENCRYPT_KEY and give it a value.
+This value is an encryption/decryption key for Spring's Cloud Config server.
+Do not lose this key as you cannot decrypt the property values without it.

-Now run the project.
+Now, run the project.

 ## Try it out with the Postman Collection